-But our jobs are a big part of our lives too, so there’s no reason not to get into the Thanksgiving spirit in our workplaces as well.
-On Thanksgiving week this year, try these ideas for celebrating Thanksgiving at work.
+But our jobs are a big part of our lives too.
+There’s no reason not to get into the Thanksgiving spirit at work as well - whether you're in the office or working from home.
+So this year, try celebrating with these Thanksgiving team-building activities!

 With so much to be thankful for, why keep it to ourselves?
 Capture the sentiment of the things you’re most thankful for and share it with colleagues.

-There are any number of ways to do this but consider a blessing wall where staff can write what they’re most thankful for on post-it notes and display them on the wall.
+There are any number of ways to do this but consider a gratitude wall where employees can write what they’re most thankful for on post-it notes and display them on the wall.
 When complete, you have a wonderful wall of words to lift everyone’s spirits.

 So your colleagues love Thanksgiving?
 And they have a competitive streak?
-Then a special Thanksgiving-themed staff quiz is just the way to celebrate the occasion and foster a bit of light-hearted rivalry.
+Then Thanksgiving activities like a special themed online employee quiz is just the way to celebrate the occasion and foster a bit of light-hearted rivalry.

-Collect a series of trivia questions on the history of Thanksgiving to challenge staff members either on their own or in groups.
-For example, what year was the first Macy’s Thanksgiving Day Parade?
-Answer = 1924.
+Collect a series of trivia questions on the history of Thanksgiving to challenge employees either on their own or in groups.
+Here's a couple to get you started:

-Or, what was the “Rebecca” gifted to President Calvin Coolidge as a Thanksgiving gift in 1926?
-Answer = a live raccoon.
+What was the “Rebecca” gifted to President Calvin Coolidge as a Thanksgiving gift in 1926?

-As family are the core of Thanksgiving in the home, so teams are the core of Thanksgiving at work.
+In the home, family is the core of Thanksgiving, so naturally, teams are the core of Thanksgiving at work.
 Strengthen your teams and encourage interaction with special team-building activities themed around the occasion.

-Hopefully we’re all surrounded by fantastic, helpful and inspiring co-workers every day.
+Hopefully, we’re all surrounded by fantastic, helpful, and inspiring co-workers every day.
 Well, at least some of them, right?
-Chances are, we don’t thank these amazing people as often as we ought.
+Chances are, we don’t thank these amazing people as often as we ought to.

 Thanking co-workers in a more formal manner makes sure that your office heroes are recognized for their achievements and receive the credit they’re due.

-An online praise system linked to your corporate intranet is a simple way to encourage staff to submit praise for colleagues.
-Collate them all at the end of the week or month and share them with all staff in a beautiful digital newsletter.
+An online praise system linked to your corporate intranet is a simple way to encourage employees to submit praise for colleagues and express gratitude.
+Collate them all at the end of the week or month and share them with employees in a beautifully-designed digital newsletter.

-As well as being thankful for everything we have, it’s worth also thinking of those not as fortunate.
+As well as being thankful for everything we have, it’s worth also thinking of those who aren't as fortunate.
 An offsite charity day is a great way to help people in need and to selflessly give something back.